 Monthly passes, FastLane reports, credit card statements, bank statements, pay stubs, and similar records will serve to substantiate allowable-commuting costs.

-- Residents must complete the Schedule Y, Line 15 Worksheet, Commuter Deduction, 2013 Form 1 Instructions, Page 19 .
+- Residents must complete the Schedule Y, Line 15 Worksheet - Commuter Deduction, 2013 Form 1 Instructions, Page 20 .
 If qualified, enter the amount from Line 6 of the worksheet on Form 1, Schedule Y, Line 15.

-- Nonresidents must complete the Schedule Y, Line 15 Worksheet, Commuter Deduction, 2013 Form 1-NR/PY Instructions, Page 24 file size 2MB .
-To determine the amount allowable, they must multiply the amount of the deduction computed on the worksheet by Massachusetts Form 1-NR/PY, Line 14g, Nonresident Deduction and Exemption Ratio, since this deduction must be prorated based upon the amount of the taxpayer's Massachusetts source income to his/her total income.
+- Nonresidents must complete the Schedule Y, Line 15 Worksheet - Commuter Deduction, 2013 Form 1-NR/PY Instructions, Page 24 file size 1MB .
+To determine the amount allowable, they must multiply the amount of the deduction computed on the worksheet by Massachusetts Form 1-NR/PY, Line 14g, Nonresident Deduction and Exemption Ratio, since this deduction must be prorated based upon the amount of the taxpayer's Massachusetts gross income (derived from sources within Massachusetts) to Massachusetts gross income derived from all sources, as if the taxpayer were a full year Massachusetts resident.
 If qualified, enter the amount from Line 7 of the worksheet on Form 1-NRPY, Schedule Y, Line 15.

 - Copy of Form 1040 - U.S. Individual Income Tax Return (Page 1), or Form 1040X - Amended U.S. Individual Income Tax Return.